Finite-sample performance of the maximum likelihood estimator in logistic regression: Main results

 The first assumption on the design is standard and states that the design $X$ is light-tailed; we refer to Definition~\ref{def:psi-alpha} in Appendix~\ref{sec:tails-rv} for the definition of the $\psi_1$-norm. \begin{assumption} The random vector $X$ is \emph{$K$-sub-exponential} for some $K \geq e$, in the sense that $\norm{\innerp{v}{X}}_{\psi_1} \leq K$ for every $v \in S^{d-1}$. \end{assumption}

-The second assumption is also standard in the literature on supervised classification.
-It states that the design $X$ does not put too much mass close to the separation hyperplane.
-It is related to the \emph{margin assumption} that allows to derive fast rates of convergence, see \cite{mammen1999margin,tsybakov2004aggregation,audibert2007plugin}.
+The second assumption is also standard in the binary classification literature.
+It requires that the design distribution does not place too much mass near the separating hyperplane.
+It is related to the \emph{margin assumption} underlying fast convergence rates in classification~\cite{mammen1999margin,tsybakov2004aggregation,audibert2007plugin}.
+The assumptions below depend on a direction $u^* \in S^{d-1}$, which will be the parameter direction $\theta^*/\norm{\theta^*}$, and on a scale $\eta$, which will be the inverse parameter norm $\b^{-1}$.

 \begin{assumption} Let $u^* \in S^{d-1}$ and $\eta \in (0, 1]$.
 For some $c \geq 1$, one has for every $t \geq \eta$ that